Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You read a little on the topic, see how things play out with a sample problem, work a couple example problems yourself, and watch some quick videos that demonstrate how to solve for certain question types.

-It’s a really effective learning approach that our team loved, with the only knock being that they are text-heavy.
-I do wish they incorporated more video-based content like Magoosh and Princeton Review.
+It’s a really effective learning approach that our team loved, as they balance lots of written materials with excellent video-based content similar to what Magoosh and Princeton Review offer.

 Then you move into a series of “chapter tests,” which are essentially review quizzes to test the material you just learned.
 These are delivered through varying levels of difficulty, including easy, medium and hard.
 And finally, you review your answers from the quizzes to learn from your mistakes.

-In any event, beyond the missions, you also a set of practice tests, custom question bank for building quizzes, and tons of data in the form analytics on your performance.
+Beyond the missions, you also get a set of practice tests, custom question bank for building quizzes, and tons of data in the form analytics on your performance.
 More on the practice work below, but the custom quiz builder is a very nifty tool.

 It’s definitely not unique to Target Test Prep, but it’s a solid addition to the course that allows you to hammer your weak spots through narrow quizzes outside of the missions.